xjzhaang/bioimageloader-docs/contributing/index.rst

 After writing a new collection, please follow below steps,

-1. Make sure it has docstrings.
+1. Make sure it has docstrings: description of dataset; docs for every arguments; links to project page, paper, and etc; worth noting details.
 Place it under the directory ``bioimageloader/collections``.

 2. Update ``bioimageloader.collections.__init__`` module

 3. Update ``configs/all_collections.yml`` file

 4. Run ``docs/_notebooks/_plots.ipynb`` to update histogram in :doc:`../catalogue/index`.

-   And sample 2 images (and 2 annotation images, if they exist) place them under ``docs/_static/sample_images``.
+5. And sample 2 images (and 2 annotation images, if they exist) place them under ``docs/_static/sample_images``.
 Sample images will be displayed at `collection overview table <../_static/table_maskdataset.html>`_, once you compile docs.

-5. Update ``docs/_static/table_maskdataset.md`` and ``docs/_static/table_maskdataset.html.orig``,
+6. Update ``docs/_static/table_maskdataset.md`` and ``docs/_static/table_maskdataset.html.orig``,
    following ``docs/README.md``

-6. Compile docs and check if everything is okay
+7. Compile docs and check if everything is okay

-7. Make a pull request in `both library repo <https://github.com/LaboratoryOpticsBiosciences/bioimageloader>`_ and `docs repo <https://github.com/LaboratoryOpticsBiosciences/bioimageloader-docs>`_.
+8. Make a pull request in `both library repo <https://github.com/LaboratoryOpticsBiosciences/bioimageloader>`_ and `docs repo <https://github.com/LaboratoryOpticsBiosciences/bioimageloader-docs>`_.